gathering/unicorn-backend/README.md

 <p align="center">Unified Net-based Interface for Competition Organization, Rules and News.</p>

-## Prerequisites
-- python 3.8
-- pipenv
-- docker (optional)

 ## Running with Docker 🐳

 To start UNICORN development in Docker, you have to install Docker on your computer.
-Then you can run `docker-compose up` from the project root.
+Then you can run `docker-compose up -d` from the project root.

 When running for the first time, or after creating migrations, remember to also run `docker-compose exec web python /unicorn/unicorn/manage.py migrate`